-School Direct (Salaried) is for graduates with some work experience.
-Career changers can bring valuable skills and experience to the profession, which they have developed since leaving university.
+School Direct (Salaried) is for an ideal route into teaching for graduates with some work experience.
+Career changers can bring valuable skills and experience to the profession which they have developed since leaving university.

-Competition to enter teaching via the School Direct (Salaried) route is strong, and candidates are expected to be of high calibre and show a strong commitment to teaching, for example by having worked as a classroom assistant or supply teacher.
+Competition to enter teaching via the School Direct (Salaried) route is strong and candidates are expected to be of a high calibre and show a strong commitment to teaching, for example, by having worked as a Teaching Assistant or Cover Supervisor.

-Following successful application, interview and appointment, School Direct (Salaried) trainees complete a Skills Audit and an individualised Training Plan is developed to guide their studies and teaching for the training period.
-Trainees will be required to train for two consecutive age ranges, typically this covers Key Stages 3 and 4 across all ability levels.
-Thomas Telford School acts as the Lead School and is the base for the Education and Professional Studies component of the programme.
+Following successful application, interview and appointment, School Direct (Salaried) trainees complete a Skills Audit and an individualised Training Plan is developed to guide their studies and teaching development for the training period.
+Trainees will be required to train within two consecutive age ranges, which typically covers Key Stages 3 and 4, and across all ability levels.
+Thomas Telford School acts as the Lead School and is the base for the Education and Professional Issues component of the programme.

-Trainees will spend a minimum of 20 days in a second school to help gain a wider understanding of learning and teaching.
-Trainees also spend time in a Primary school to help develop their knowledge of Key Stage 2 and transition into Key Stage 3.
-School Direct (Salaried) trainees are required to complete a series of short written assignments as part of their studies, including a Comparative Study between their Training School and School 2 placements.
+Trainees will spend a minimum of 20 days in a contrasting second school to help gain a wider knowledge and understanding of learning and teaching.
+Trainees also spend time in a Primary school to develop their knowledge of both Key Stage 2 and transition into Key Stage 3.
+School Direct (Salaried) trainees are required to complete a series of short academic assignments as part of their studies, including a Comparative Study between their Training School and School 2 placements